 Mexican architect and furniture designer, active also in the USA.
 He graduated from the Escuela Nacional de Arquitectura, Universidad Nacional Autónoma de México, Mexico City, in 1953.
 He began as a draughtsman in the studio of José Villagrán García, the leader of Mexican Functionalism, becoming his partner between ...

 Jamaican sculptor.
 He was initially self-taught, but later attended the Camberwell School of Arts and Crafts, London.
-He worked as a furniture-carver in the 1930s for the Jamaican Art Deco furniture designer Burnett Webster (1909–92).
+He worked as a furniture-carver in the 1930s for the Jamaican Art Deco furniture designer Burnett Webster (1909–1992).
 His own work of this period was influenced by Art Deco and by Edna Manley.
 Gradually it became more academic, and he became Jamaica’s most popular monumental sculptor.
-Among his best-known works are monuments in Kingston to Jamaica’s national heroes, including Norman Manley (...
+Among his best-known works are monuments in Kingston to Jamaica’s national heroes, including Norman Manley (1971) and Alexander Bustamante (1972), as well as to the reggae singer Bob Marley (1985).
+He worked in various materials, including bronze, but was at his best as a woodcarver.
+His outstanding achievement is the carved ceiling decoration and lectern of the university chapel, University of the West Indies, Mona, Jamaica.Boxer, D. and Poupeye, V. Modern Jamaican Art.
+Kingston, 1998.Poupeye, V. Caribbean Art...

 María Antonia González-Arnal